Mike Cohn: Career

 Cohn began his career in the early 1980s as a programmer in APL and BASIC before moving on to C++ and Java and running development groups.

 Cohn is the founder of Mountain Goat Software, a process and project management consultancy and training firm.
 He is the author of Agile Estimating and Planning, User Stories Applied for Agile Software Development and Succeeding with Agile: Software Development using Scrum, as well as books on Java and C++ programming.
 Cohn was a keynote speaker on ADAPTing to Agile for Continued Success at the Agile 2010 Presented by the Agile Alliance.
 In 2012, Cohn was named #1 in The Top 20 Most Influential Agile People.

 Cohn is a proponent of stand-up meeting, particularly emphasizing actual standing during them.
 Teams are encouraged to come up with their own rules for improving these meetings, for example fining people who are late to them.
 A 2011 survey of tech employees from around the world found that 78% held daily stand-up-meetings.

+Cohn created the SPIDR technique for user story splitting.